 From the 16th century onwards, Birmingham became a centre of many metalworking industries, with a skilled population of ironmongers.
 Birmingham also became a centre of arms manufacturing, with guns and swords being produced in the town.

-The armarments trade was greatly helped by the English Civil War: In 1642, Birmingham was sacked by the royalist forces lead by Prince Rupert.
-Following this, Birmingham allied itself with the Parliamentarian cause and Birmingham manufacturers supplied the Roundheads with much of their weaponry.
+The armaments trade was greatly helped by the English Civil War: In 1642, Birmingham was sacked by the royalist forces led by Prince Rupert.
+Birmingham had allied itself with the Parliamentarian cause and Birmingham manufacturers supplied the Roundheads with much of their weaponry.
 Reputedly, 15,000 swords were produced in Birmingham for Oliver Cromwell's forces.